thanapoom-won/plaeng-realtime-subtitle-utility/README.md

 1. go to root directory of this repo.
 2. run `docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d <your-domain-name>`

+# How to use the applcation
+1. visit your application with web browser, you will see a homepage with a textfield, "Join session" button and "Host new session button".
+2. click "Host new session button".
+3. select the language you want to speak in "Speech language" list.
+4. select the subtitle language in "Subtitle language" list.
+5. click "Start listening", and say something.
+Everything you speak will be translated to your "Subtitle language" and display on the screen.
+6. to let anyone join the session.
+Give them session id on the top of the page.
+7. the participant have to put the session id in the homepage's textfield.
+Then click "Join Session".
+8. after that, the participants can select their desire subtitle language.
+Everything the speaker say will be translated and display on the participant's screen in their language.